-The Pony Club Accident Reporting and Serious Incident Flowchart must be followed (Appendix G).
+The Pony Club Accident Reporting and Serious Incident Flowchart must be followed (Appendix E).
 The definition of accident data to be recorded is:

-1. Injury Accidents - A record must be kept of every incident that results in any injury including minor injuries.
+- Injury Accidents\ A record must be kept of every accident that results in any injury, including minor injuries. - 2.
+Fatalities The death of any person during or linked to any Pony Club activity. - Statutory Authority Reportable Incidents Incidents and accidents that are reported to the Health & Safety Executive (HSE)

-- 2. Fatalities The death of any person during or linked to any Pony Club activity. - 3.
-Statutory Authority Reportable Incidents Incidents that are reported to the Health & Safety Executive (HSE) under the RIDDOR regulations. - Vehicle Incidents An injury involving a driven or stationary vehicle. - Property Damage Damage to equipment, fixed objects, vehicles or the fabric of buildings. - 6.
+under the RIDDOR regulations.

+- Vehicle Accidents An injury involving a driven or stationary vehicle. - 5.
+Property Damage - Damage to equipment, fixed objects, vehicles or the fabric of buildings. - 6.
 Injuries to Horses/Ponies Any injury sustained by a horse/pony during Pony Club activity. - 7.
 Third Party Incidents Any damage or injury to a third party involving a Pony Club Member. - 8.
 Injuries to members of the public - Any incident where a member of the public is injured through Pony Club activities. - 9.
 Serious near misses A serious incident where someone could have been seriously injured or killed.
 (E.g. unfixed XC fences that move when hit by horse or rider).

-If in doubt, report the incident.
+If in doubt, report it.